God-T/Designer-portfolio/README.md

 ### About

 A personal website that can be used to exhibit portfolio and projects.
-The site is pure front-end based, dynamically load from JSON with given [Json format](#json-format).
+• The site is pure front-end based, dynamically load data from JSON file with given [Json format](#json-format), built with vanilla JavaScript, HTML, CSS under the Node JS.
+• Host HTTP server and route across several pages and serve assets through Express JS .
+• Organise the code based on pages and functionalities, extract scripts, templates, and styles into shared files in order to increase the code reusability.
+• Decorate site with various animations effects using CSS transition, @keyframes, control the animations triggers by scrolling into view using Intersection Observer API.
+• Config Webpack to convert JS code into backwards-compatible with Babel for old browsers, and extract CSS, HTML, assets with HtmlWebpackPlugin, MiniCssExtractPlugin and Assets Modules

 ### Reponsiveness enabled